Soimn/Otus/design.md

 Problems: (P: problem, S: solution, ?: possible solution)
   P: How should importing work in the language, and should cyclic imports be allowed?
-  S: Cyclic imports will be allowed, as importing a file will only declare a dependancy on that file.
+  ?: Cyclic imports will be allowed, as importing a file will only declare a dependancy on that file.
 Importing a
      directory is also possible, as that will import all source files in that directory and all sub directories.
      All import paths are relative to the current file unless a specific mounting point is specified.
 Mounting points are defined in the build options, and are path snippets used as prefixes to any import path with